-If you have decided to end your marriage and have thrown in the towel and don't want a legal separation you have two legal options: divorce and annulment.
+If you have decided to end your marriage and do not want a separation (the legality of which varies by state), you have two legal options: divorce and annulment.
 There are many misconceptions about getting an annulment versus getting a divorce.

 Divorce dissolves, terminates, ends a legally valid marriage.

 Annulment erases a marriage by declaring the marriage null and void and that the union was never legally valid.
 However, even if the marriage is erased, the marriage records remain on file.
 Furthermore, a religious annulment is not a legal dissolution of a civil marriage.

 A divorce ends a legal marriage and declares the husband and wife to be single again.

 An annulment ends a marriage that the parties believe should never have take place because of unknown facts (a voidable marriage).
 Alternatively, an annulment ends a marriage if the marriage was not legal to begin with (a void marriage).
 This might occur if the marriage broke a law such as in committing bigamy or incest.